Henri Poincare Saint Louis Lecture of 1904: Publication, Dissemination, and Historiographical Implications: Acknowledgments

 \section{Acknowledgments}

+The author wishes first to thank the two anonymous referees and the editor for their careful reading of the manuscript and for their very important suggestions.
+Their comments helped to clarify the historical stakes of the article and encouraged the author to broaden, strengthen, and sharpen the argument presented here.

-The author wishes to express his sincere gratitude to the librarians and archivists who provided information on the dates of arrival or institutional reception of issues of \textit{La Revue des id\'ees}, \textit{The Monist}, and the \textit{Bulletin des sciences math\'ematiques} in their respective institutions.
-Their generous assistance made possible an important part of the documentary reconstruction presented in this article.\\\\\\\\
+The author also wishes to express his sincere gratitude to the librarians, archivists, and library staff members who provided information on the arrival dates, accession records, institutional stamps, cataloguing details, provenance marks, and historical holdings of \textit{La Revue des idées}, \textit{The Monist}, the \textit{Bulletin des sciences mathématiques}, and \textit{La valeur de la science}.
+Their generous assistance made possible an essential part of the documentary reconstruction presented in this article.
+In several cases, their replies allowed the author to distinguish contemporary holdings from later reprints or retrospective acquisitions, and thereby to refine the chronology of circulation before June 1905.